Nitroglycerin: Use as an explosive and a propellant

-Nitroglycerin was also used as an ingredient in military propellants for use in firearms.

 Nitroglycerin has been used in conjunction with hydraulic fracturing, a process used to recover oil and gas from shale formations.
 The technique involves displacing and detonating nitroglycerin in natural or hydraulically induced fracture systems, or displacing and detonating nitroglycerin in hydraulically induced fractures followed by wellbore shots using pelletized TNT.

-Nitroglycerin has an advantage over some other high explosives that on detonation it produces practically no visible smoke.
+Nitroglycerin has an advantage over some other high explosives in that, on detonation, it produces practically no visible smoke.
 Therefore, it is useful as an ingredient in the formulation of various kinds of smokeless powder.

-Its sensitivity has limited the usefulness of nitroglycerin as a military explosive, and less sensitive explosives such as TNT, RDX, and HMX have largely replaced it in munitions.
-It remains important in military engineering, and combat engineers still use dynamite.

-Alfred Nobel then developed ballistite, by combining nitroglycerin and guncotton.
+Alfred Nobel then developed ballistite by combining nitroglycerin and guncotton.
 He patented it in 1887.
-Ballistite was adopted by a number of European governments, as a military propellant.
+Ballistite was adopted by several European governments as a military propellant.
 Italy was the first to adopt it.
 The British government and the Commonwealth governments adopted cordite instead, which had been developed by Sir Frederick Abel and Sir James Dewar of the United Kingdom in 1889.
 The original Cordite Mk I consisted of 58% nitroglycerin, 37% guncotton, and 5.0% petroleum jelly.
 Ballistite and cordite were both manufactured in the form of "cords".

 Smokeless powders were originally developed using nitrocellulose as the sole explosive ingredient.
 Therefore, they were known as single-base propellants.
-A range of smokeless powders that contains both nitrocellulose and nitroglycerin, known as double-base propellants, were also developed.
+A range of smokeless powders that contain both nitrocellulose and nitroglycerin, known as double-base propellants, was also developed.
 Smokeless powders were originally supplied only for military use, but they were also soon developed for civilian use and were quickly adopted for sports.
 Some are known as sporting powders.
 Triple-base propellants contain nitrocellulose, nitroglycerin, and nitroguanidine, but are reserved mainly for extremely high-caliber ammunition rounds such as those used in tank cannons and naval artillery.
 Blasting gelatin, also known as gelignite, was invented by Nobel in 1875, using nitroglycerin, wood pulp, and sodium or potassium nitrate.
 This was an early, low-cost, flexible explosive.